Still Waters Run Deep (film)

-Still Waters Run Deep is a 1916 British silent crime film directed by Fred Paul and starring Lady Helen Tree, Milton Rosmer and Rutland Barrington.
+Still Waters Run Deep is a 1916 British silent crime film directed by Fred Paul and starring Lady Tree, Milton Rosmer and Rutland Barrington.
 It was based on the 1855 play Still Waters Run Deep by Tom Taylor.

 Premise

 A captain begins blackmailing a wealthy family.
 He is found dead, and the wealthy family is caught up in the ensuing investigation of his death.
 Each member is pitted against each other to prove innocence.